-There are various factors that can contribute to hearing loss and damage, many of which are out of our control—namely old age and genetics.
+There are various factors that can contribute to hearing loss and damage, some of which are out of our control—namely old age and genetics.
 There are, however, some triggers that can be avoided, such as exposure to high noise levels, specific medications and the development of infection.
 We highlight some of the best ways to protect your hearing.

 Check your prescription

 Ingredients included in certain medications can have a negative impact on your hearing and subsequently damage your ears—this is known as ototoxicity.
 Always discuss the possible side effects of your prescription medication with your doctor and request an alternative form of treatment if you are concerned.

 Follow the 60:60 rule

 Having a sound reverberating directly into your ear canal can increase its volume by six to nine decibels.
 Therefore, try to follow the 60:60 rule when using headphones—set the volume to 60 percent capacity and listen for no longer than 60 minutes per day.